 The pack covers accessible information about emotional support, coping with side effects, financial advice, getting back to work and making healthy lifestyle choices.
 This support will be available before, during and after cancer treatment.
 This may be via group or one-to-one interventions and could be delivered in person or remotely.

 CS54553 SSCA Health and Wellbeing A4 Poster design.v4 300ppi revised and final July 2023.jpgYou can also find Health and Wellbeing information for patients on the Health and Wellbeing page.
-It includes short films from healthcare professionals giving top tips on subjects such as improving sleep and exercisng through treatment, managing side effects and pain, and coping with fatigue.
+It includes short films from healthcare professionals giving top tips on subjects such as improving sleep and exercising through treatment, managing side effects and pain, and coping with fatigue.
 Please download this health and wellbeing poster and display in your waiting rooms and all areas where patients living with and beyond cancer are likely to be.
 It has a QR code which means they can quickly access the advice on our health and wellbeing page.

 Macmillan Delivering Virtual Health and Wellbeing Events is a toolkit for professionals to support the delivery of health & wellbeing or information & support events/groups online.